-For TCP load balancing services, the Sun Fire B10n content load balancing blade performs a connection handoff to the back end servers.
+For TCP load balancing services, the Sun Fire B10n blade performs a connection handoff to the back end servers.
 The maximum number of times the handoff message is to be retransmitted to a server before trying a new server is a parameter that is set to a default value on the content load balancing blade.
 The default can be changed as needed.
+This feature applies to Layer 7 load balancing services only.